0xdeadabed/dwm.dotfiles/dwm/README.md

     git clone https://git.suckless.org/dwm

-Afterwards enter the following command to build and install dwm (if necessary as root):
+Afterwards, navigate to dwm folder and enter the following command to build and install dwm (if necessary as root):

     make clean install